rxxeron/routinegenbeta/README.md

 1. Make sure both backend and frontend servers are running
 2. Open your browser and go to `http://localhost:3000`
-3. Click "Choose File" and select your university advising slip CSV file
+3. Click "Choose File" and select your university schedule file

+### For CSV/Excel Files:
 4. Click "Upload & Process" to parse the file
-5. View your weekly schedule in the visual calendar grid
+5. View your weekly schedule in the visual calendar grid immediately

+### For PDF/Image Files:
+4. Click "Upload & Process" to parse the file with OCR
+5. **NEW**: Review the extracted data in the interactive verification table
+6. Edit any incorrect course codes, times, days, or room information
+7. Add new courses or delete unwanted entries as needed
+8. Click "Confirm & Generate Schedule" to create your visual calendar

+The application automatically detects your file type and provides the appropriate workflow!

 ## Supported File Formats